 Any corruption in the time-date settings can cause this problem.
 Follow these steps to modify Time/Date settings-

-3. Then on the right hand side of the same window, under Current date and time settings, toggle “Set time automatically” to “Off“.
+3. Under Current date and time settings, toggle “Set time automatically” settings to “Off“.

-4. Now, under ‘Set the date and time manually‘, click on “Change“.
+4. Then, under ‘Set the date and time manually‘, you have to click on “Change“.

-5. In Change date and time window, click on “Date” to change the date to the actual date.
+5. In the Change date and time window, you have to click on “Date” to change the date to the actual date.